-Professional athletes are able to achieve very high VO2 levels – especially those who compete in endurance disciplines like running, cycling or cross-country skiing.
-Such high numbers are out of range for most of us - amateur sportsman.
-For sure, many years of tough training stimulates an organism to achieve better results, but, as mentioned above, natural predispositions matter a lot.
+Professional athletes are able to achieve very high VO2 levels – especially those who compete in endurance disciplines like running, cycling, or cross-country skiing.
+Such high numbers are out of range for most of us amateur sportspeople.
+For sure, many years of tough training stimulate your body to achieve better results, but, as mentioned above, natural predispositions matter a lot.
 Take a look at the list below with a few V02 record holders.

 Highest recorded female (cross-country skier): 74 ml/kg/min;

 Greg LeMond (professional cyclist) 92.5 ml/kg/min;

 Frank Shorter (US Olympic Marathon winner): 71.3 ml/kg/min;